ibm-cloud-docs/containers/storage-utilities.md

 [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)

-1. List your storage volumes and note the ID of the volume that you want to remove.
+1. List your storage volumes and note the ID of the volume to remove.
     ```sh
     ibmcloud is vols
     ```